cdong1012/cdong1012.github.io/_posts/2020-12-15-ContiRansomware.markdown

 Despite having 3 different encrypting schemes, the main mechanism is relatively the same.

-First, it calls a function to initialize a structure used to initialize information about the thread/threads of that encrypting schemes.
+First, it calls a function to populate a structure used to initialize information about the thread/threads of that encrypting schemes.
 These information includes the number of threads to spawn and a thread buffer that is used to store thread **HANDLE** objects.

 ![alt text](/uploads/Conti7.PNG)